GoogleChrome/web.dev/src/site/content/en/blog/camera-pan-tilt-zoom/index.md

-To know whether a Chromium-based browser supports PTZ for a camera, go to the internal `about://media-internals` page and check out the "Pan-Tilt-Zoom" column in the "Video Capture" tab: "pan tilt" and "zoom" respectively mean the camera supports the "PanTilt (Absolute)" and "Zoom (Absolute)" [UVC controls].
+To know whether a Chromium-based browser supports PTZ for a camera, go to the internal `about://media-internals` page and check out the "Pan-Tilt-Zoom" column in the "Video Capture" tab; "pan tilt" and "zoom" respectively mean the camera supports the "PanTilt (Absolute)" and "Zoom (Absolute)" [UVC controls].
 The "PanTilt (Relative)" and "Zoom (Relative)" UVC controls are not supported in Chromium-based browsers.